-The best CRM software for enterprises and start-ups
+The best enterprise CRM software for large and small businesses

 How to find the best CRM software provider for an organisation like yours

 The market for enterprise CRM software, like other areas of enterprise IT, is dominated by a few very large vendors.
 Unusually, AWS and Google are nowhere to be seen; instead, the most popular CRM tools come from Microsoft (Microsoft Dynamics) and Salesforce (Salesforce CRM).
 As well as enjoying high awareness due to the size of their parent companies, a survey of UK IT leaders conducted by Delta highlighted a number of strengths for these products.
 Use the graph below to compare Microsoft and Salesforce against other significant enterprise CRM vendors, including Oracle, SAP, Hubspot, Zoho, Zendesk, SugarCRM and ServiceNow, in the areas that CIOs and other IT professionals told us were the most important for them when choosing new CRM software.

 Hover over vendor names to highlight them, or click them to add/remove them from the chart.

 In our survey, half of participants shared the opinion that Microsoft and Salesforce produce the best enterprise CRM applications, and a third had taken them into production.
 The scope of these products is a major strength, as they cover nearly every aspect of CRM and use partners to fill the gaps that they do not address directly.
 Other vendors, like SAP and Oracle, offer similar solutions, and the choice of tool often comes down to which will be a better fit for the business: Microsoft Dynamics for one that relies heavily on Microsoft tools, Oracle PeopleSoft/CRM On Demand/NetSuite for those with Oracle databases, and so on.